skydivejkl/hyppykeli.fi/README.md

 "Reactjs" which was released less than year ago at the time.

-Surprisingly it's still written with React but uses very weird combination of legacy React libs and coding styles: Mix of classes and hooks with some weird Redux abstraction thrown in.
-Also it uses two different css-in-js libs which is pretty awesome...
+Surprisingly it's still written with React but uses very weird combination of legacy React libs and coding styles:

+-   Mix of classes and hooks
+-   Uses weird Redux abstraction lib with too many HOCs
+-   Uses two different css-in-js libs which is pretty awesome
+-   Is only partly migrated to TypeScript

 But at the time of writing (2020-03-08) it runs with the latest React and Next.js so it's not too bad to get running.
 Get node.js 12 and type following